-A Trust Deed is a fixed-term voluntary arrangement (usually 48 months) between you, your creditors and a qualified independent ‘Trustee’ who takes control of your debt repayments.
+A trust deed is a fixed-term voluntary arrangement between you, your creditors and a qualified independent Trustee who takes control of your debt repayments.
 Creditors can no longer call or chase you for money, but must instead deal with the Trustee, and you are protected from further legal action.
 A trust deed typically lasts four years, after which time, so long as you have kept up with your contractual payments, any remaining debt will be written off

-A Trust Deed is a form of insolvency and a formal agreement between an individual facing serious debt problems and their creditors.
-Trust Deeds were created as an alternative to bankruptcy in instances in which individuals find themselves unable to pay back large amounts of unsecured debts.
+A trust deed is a form of personal insolvency and involves a formal agreement between an individual facing serious debt problems and their creditors.
+Trust deeds were created as an alternative to sequestration (bankruptcy) in instances where individuals find themselves unable to pay back large amounts of unsecured debts.

-A Trust Deed is designed to provide indebted individuals in Scotland a chance of a fresh financial start.
-The terms of a Trust Deed are crafted in a way that should mean all parties involved are satisfied and that a debt repayment plan can be affordably maintained over a specified period of time.
+Only available in Scotland, trust deeds are designed to provide indebted individuals a chance of a fresh financial start.
+The terms of a trust deed are crafted in a way that should mean all parties involved are satisfied and that a debt repayment plan can be affordably maintained over a specified period of time.

-A Trust Deed will typically last for a period of four years and is an agreement between your creditors and yourself with the help of a Trustee, who has to be a fully licensed insolvency practitioner.
+A trust deed will typically last for a period of four years and is an agreement made between your creditors and yourself and administered with the help of a Trustee.
+The Trustee has to be a fully licensed insolvency practitioner.

-The deed will set out the terms under which you will repay a portion of the unsecured debts that you owe through a series of affordable monthly instalments.
-Assuming that you stick to the repayment plan created on your behalf, however, you will eventually be released from your responsibility to repay the remaining outstanding debts in your name.
+The trust deed will set out the terms under which you will repay the unsecured debts that you owe through a series of affordable monthly instalments.
+Assuming that you stick to the repayment plan, you will eventually be released from your responsibility to repay the remaining outstanding debts in your name.
 This means you are not required to pay back the full amount of what you owe, rather just what you can afford over the next four years.
 After that point, the remaining debt will be written off.

-Part of the appeal of Trust Deeds is that they serve to legally protect individuals from their creditors, which can provide very valuable reassurance to people who have no way of paying off their debts and are worried about the consequences.
-In that sense, Trust Deeds are designed to deliver clarity with regard to what debts will and will not be paid back and over what sort of timeframe.
+As trust deeds are legally binding agreements, they help to protect individuals from their creditors, which can provide very valuable reassurance to people who have no way of paying off their debts and are worried about the consequences.
+In that sense, trust deeds are designed to deliver clarity with regard to what debts will and will not be paid back and over what timeframe.
 That clarity should mean that your creditors are satisfied with the amount they are receiving from you on a monthly basis, while your debt pressures are eased due to knowing that there is an end point in sight.

-The reality is that entering a Trust Deed arrangement in Scotland is very likely to have a negative impact on your credit rating as an individual.
-As a result of which, lenders and creditors around the country might view you as something of a risk when it comes to taking on unsecured debt.
+The reality is that entering a trust deed arrangement in Scotland is very likely to have a negative impact on your credit rating as an individual.
+As a result of which, potential lenders and creditors may view you as a risk when it comes to taking on unsecured debt.

-However, if you are already in an unsustainable financial position, it is likely that your credit rating has already suffered and therefore you may find it difficult to access future credit in any case.
-What a Trust Deed offers is a chance to arrest the decline of your situation with regard to money and debt management and to demonstrate a willingness to meet your obligations and move forward.
+However, if you are already in a tricky financial position, it is likely that your credit rating has already suffered and therefore you may find it difficult to access any additional credit in any case.
+What a trust deed offers is a chance to arrest the decline of your situation with regard to money and debt management and to demonstrate a willingness to meet your obligations and move forward.

 The typical duration of a Trust Deed is four years, during which time it is recommended you do not take on any further unsecured debt.
 So, for that period of time, your credit rating is not likely to be a pressing concern.
 Once the deed has ended, your credit rating might be far from perfect but you will at least be in a position to improve it as time goes on by showing an improved capacity for handling credit and unsecured debts effectively.

-It is not necessarily the case that your employer will find out about your situation if you enter a Trust Deed in Scotland.
-Unless stipulated by the terms of your employment contract, you are not obliged to inform anyone of your decision to enter a Trust Deed.
-Where your contract states that you have to, however, you will of course need to make your employer aware of some of the details, although this does not necessarily mean you will lose your job as a result.
+It is not necessarily the case that your employer will find out if you enter a trust deed in Scotland.
+Unless stipulated by the terms of your employment contract, you are not obliged to inform anyone of your decision to enter a trust deed.
+Where your contract states that you have to, however, you will of course need to make your employer aware of the details, although this does not necessarily mean you will lose your job as a result.

-After you’ve entered a Trust Deed, there is always the remote chance that your employer will spot your name on the Register of Insolvencies although this is only likely to be the case if they are searching for you specifically.
+After you’ve entered a trust deed, there is always the remote chance that your employer will spot your name on the Register of Insolvencies although this is only likely to be the case if they are searching for you specifically.

-There are no laws that prohibit anyone entering a Trust Deed from operating on a self-employed basis.
-That situation might make it more difficult for the terms of a deed to be agreed by all the necessary parties should your income be erratic or seasonal, but legally speaking self employment is perfectly acceptable for the purposes of obtaining a trust deed.
+There are no laws that prohibit anyone entering a trust deed from operating on a self-employed basis.
+It might make it more difficult for the terms of a deed to be agreed by all the necessary parties should your income be erratic or seasonal, but legally speaking self-employment is perfectly acceptable for the purposes of obtaining a trust deed.

-Key to the appeal of trust deeds is their potential to offer indebted individuals a fresh start in the way they deal with financial matters.
-The option should not be mistaken for an easy way out of unsecured debts but it presents a route to a resolution when a situation might otherwise simply go from bad to worse.
+Key to the appeal of trust deeds is their potential to offer individuals a fresh start in the way they deal with their financial matters.
+A trust deed should not be seen as an easy way out of debt, but it does present a route out of a situation which has become unmanageable.

-As ever, with issues around debt management, insolvency, Trust Deeds and sequestration, it’s very important to seek out the advice of specialists in the field who can help you find the best possible way forward whatever situation you’re in.
-Scotland Debt Solutions’ experts provide free and confidential support covering all aspects of personal debt and insolvency from our five offices located across Scotland.
+As with all issues around debt management and insolvency, it’s vital that you seek out the advice of an expert who can help you find the best way forward depending on your individual situation.
+The experts at Scotland Debt Solutions provide free and confidential support covering all aspects of personal debt and insolvency from our five offices located across Scotland.
 Get in touch with us directly to find out how we might be able to help and advise you.

 They can make an assessment, based on your personal circumstances, as to whether a Trust Deed is your best option.
 If so, we will draft an agreement detailing the proposed repayment plan.